Interactive Brokers UK Review 2024

 There is a minimum monthly activity fee of £3 for the adult Stocks and Shares ISA and £1 for the Junior Stocks and Shares ISA.
 This means that if, for example, you make trades that generate £2 worth of commission in a particular month, you would be charged an additional £1, to ensure you hit the minimum monthly activity fee.
 But if your trades generate commission worth £3 or more, there won't be an additional activity fee.

 Investors are allowed one free withdrawal per month (charged at £7 per withdrawal thereafter) and there are no other custody fees for the account.
 Each trade costs £3 for Western European Stocks but there are no added spreads or platform fees.
 There are also no account minimums.
-As such, IBKR can be a cheap way to hold invest via an ISA.
+As such, IBKR can be a cheap way to hold investments via an ISA.

 Interactive Brokers SIPP